-Money you owe someone is called a “debt.”
+Money you owe to a person or company is called a “debt.”
 The person or company you owe money to is called your “creditor.”
 This can be a good thing, like when it helps you pay for a house or college education.
 But what do you do if it gets to be too much, and you have trouble paying it back?

 If you're behind on your debt and don’t act, things will likely get worse.
 The key is to take charge.
 Even if you know you can’t pay, it’s better to try to work with the people you owe money to than to ignore them.

-- A useful tool can be nonprofit credit counseling services.
+- Nonprofit credit counseling services.
 A counseling service will contact your creditors for you and create a repayment plan that works with your budget.
 If you enroll in one of these plans, it won’t hurt your credit score.
 Make sure the service is a nonprofit that does not charge you for help.
 You can find nonprofit credit counseling services in your area on this page under "Government and Community Resources."
 Some services that make you pay for help are scams that should be avoided.